xuyang-liu16/VidCom2/README.md

 * **`2025.05.21`** 🤗🤗 We release our latest work [VidCom<sup>2</sup>](https://arxiv.org/abs/2505.14454), a plug-and-play inference acceleration method of **VideoLLMs**.
 [Code](https://github.com/xuyang-liu16/VidCom2) is available!

-## 📝 TODO

-- [x] Release the inference code of LLaVA-OV and LLaVA-Video.
-- [x] Release the code of detailed efficiency analysis in our paper.
-- [x] Release the inference code of Qwen2-VL.
-- [ ] Support more VideoLLMs (e.g., LongVILA).

 ## 📌 Highlights

 - **Model Adaptability:** Compatible with most VideoLLMs (e.g., LLaVA, Qwen-VL series).